 Eric Hargan, former Deputy Secretary of the US Department of Health and Human Services

 David Horrocks, Chesapeake Regional Information System for Patients

-Steve Klasko, MD, MD, Thomas Jefferson University Hospital
+Steve Klasko, MD, Thomas Jefferson University Hospital

 Peter Neupert, Adaptive Biotechnologies